eljohnevnglsta/CMSC-100-Final-Project-Farm-To-Table/README.md

     - You have the power to view the best selling products and filter them by date range.
     - Start Date should always be earlier or the same as end date.
 Otherwise, no data will be shown.
     - The table will also show the sales information of all the products in the database given that date you selected.
+- **Profile**
+    - This page contains your user information.
+    - You may click logout if you are done with the site.

 ## Project Features